BlakeBouchard/ultra-flavour/content/articles/2024/09/Rainy Days and Heroic Fantasy.md

 Yeah, it's gonna rain from time to time.
 But you can always keep things smooth, greasy, like the absolutely *sleazy* saxophone in this song.
 Pour a cup of green tea, make some cinnamon toast.
 Make an oddly relaxed noise, like "Oouuuggghhh."
 There.
 Now you're having a rainy day.
 ## The "Scenes" of the Post-5E Fantasy TTRPG genre
 Speaking of things with a bit more of a somber tone, I have been looking at the surprising growth of the OSR scene over the past couple of years.
-It seemingly coincides nicely with the OGL 1.1 oopsie, which shows that there were maybe a lot of people using D&D 5e in a way that is perhaps better supported by OSR-style games like Old School Essentials.
+It seemingly coincides nicely with the OGL 1.1 oopsie, which shows that there were a lot of people using D&D 5e in a way that is perhaps better supported by OSR-style games like Old School Essentials or Shadowdark.

-One of the peculiarities about D&D is that it often regarded as the “kitchen sink” game, and many players independently arrive at the conclusion that that must mean “it’s equally good for every type of player.”
+One of the peculiarities about D&D is that it is often regarded as the “kitchen sink” game, and many players independently arrive at the conclusion that that must mean “it’s equally good for every type of player.”
 But when you take a closer look, you realize that it’s compromising itself in some big ways.
 Specifically in its Attrition model, as well as how it dumbs its own tactical rules down to better support “Theater-of-the-Mind” style play.

 ![](https://youtu.be/BQpnjYS6mnk?si=SHjbsvCp4Kroq285)